-A select chamber choir of undergraduate student singers, the Laurentians continue a close to 70-year legacy of choral excellence, performing regularly throughout the year on campus, in the North Country, and nationally and internationally on tour every year during spring break.
+A select chamber choir of undergraduate student singers, the Laurentians continue a long legacy of choral excellence, performing regularly throughout the year on campus, in the North Country, and nationally and internationally on tour every year during spring break.
 Their far-ranging repertoire is drawn from the entire span of Euro-American classical traditions as well as world and popular idioms.

-- Family Weekend Concerts, Friday and Saturday, September 26 and 27 at 7:30 pm in Gunnison Memorial Chapel
+- Family Weekend Concerts, Friday and Saturday, October 2 and 3, 7:30 pm in Gunnison Memorial Chapel

-- 15th Annual Christmas Concert and Carol Sing, Friday, December 5 at 8:00 pm at Trinity Episcopal Church, Watertown, NY and Saturday, December 6 at 4:00 pm in Peterson-Kermani Performance Hall.
+- 16th Annual Christmas Concert and Carol Sing, Friday, December 4, 7:30 pm, location TBA, and Saturday, December 5 at 4:00 pm in Gunnison Memorial Chapel.